rockholla/terraform-packer-workshop/exercises/13/README.md

 ## The `file` builder

-The `file` builder is one that is provided by Packer, and is most useless except for being able to debug.
+The `file` builder is one that is provided by Packer, and isn't very useful except for being able to debug.
 And, maybe most importantly, to debug quickly.
 In most cases, Packer is all about trying to create artifacts by spinning up full Virtual Machines, provisioning those machines, and then creating the artifact from those machines.
 This means that errors can be costly at times.
-Maybe you get part of the way through your build, only to discover you made a simple mistake in how you set up your variables or some other part of your template.
+Maybe you get part of the way through your build, only to discover you made a simple mistake in how you set up your variables or some other part of your template, provisioning scripts or similar.

 The primary practical use for the `file` provisioner is to debug post-processors without having to wait to get to them.